pfyuan110/CT2-Spring23/Week2/W2_WebApp.md

 `https://editor.p5js.org/pfyuan110/sketches/yYzrSy-_W`

 ## 6. Result
+### Data
-Data: It seems like 5s interval is not suitablt for flex sensor.
+It seems like 5s interval is not suitablt for flex sensor.
 When the sensor was kept bent at the same status, its value would gradually decrease in a short time.
 ![image](https://user-images.githubusercontent.com/113642868/215972047-8375feeb-e801-4cbd-ba1c-c0b75be8bd2c.png)

-Defalut State:
+### Defalut State

-When my neck bend too much for a long time:
+### When my neck bend too much for a long time